Last updated: January 2022. Estimated reading time: 5 minutes

 Across the world, the use of contactless payments is on the rise.

 Likewise, an AMEX survey also discovered a significant shift in U.S. consumer attitudes about technology.
-The number of people using contactless in stores increasing by 11% in April 2020 compared to August 2019.
+People using contactless in stores increased by 11% in April 2020 compared to August 2019.

-This growth is not particularly surprising due to the variety of benefits contactless transactions provide.
+This growth is not surprising due to the variety of benefits contactless transactions provide.

-More so than ever before, consumers are focused on reducing physical contact at the point of sale (POS) for health and safety purposes, and touchless payments allow them to buy goods without having to physically enter their PIN on a card reader.
+More so than ever before, consumers are focused on reducing physical contact at the point of sale (POS) for health and safety purposes, and touchless payments allow them to buy goods without having to enter their PIN on a card reader physically.

-Passengers using Terminal 4 at New York’s JFK International Airport can now purchase food and drink from a contactless convenience store without needing to use a checkout.
-The Camden Food Express Store is located at Gate B 42, and enables customers to enter by tapping their credit card, selecting their items and having their purchase charged to their credit card.
+Passengers using Terminal 4 at New York's JFK International Airport can now purchase food and drink from a contactless convenience store without needing a checkout.
+The Camden Food Express Store is located at Gate B 42 and enables customers to enter by tapping their credit card, selecting their items and having their purchase charged to their credit card.

 #2.
 Mobile